 Bachelor of Arts and Bachelor of Science

 Campus, Facilities and Services

-Dickinson underwent the most extensive campus-enhancement effort in its history, with six construction projects aimed at expanding and improving facilities for academics, athletics and student life completed or in progress from 2012 through 2014.
+Dickinson underwent the most extensive campus-enhancement effort in its history, with six construction projects aimed at expanding and improving facilities for academics, athletics and student life completed between 2012 and 2014.
 (Learn more at dson.co/facilitiesenhancements.)
-This growth is in addition to our 180-acre campus with 60 general and special-interest housing options plus five LEED-gold-certified buildings.
+This growth is in addition to our 144-acre campus with 61 general and special-interest housing options plus five LEED-gold-certified buildings.
 (Dickinson is committed to pursuing LEED certification for all new projects.)
 Dining options including gluten-free, kosher, organic, vegan, vegetarian, and local fruit and vegetables from the certified-organic 180-acre College Farm (with 50 acres in production).

 43 majors plus minors and certificate programs, independent research, internships and Army ROTC.
 Pre-professional programs and articulation agreements in business, engineering, health and law.